Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 HerGa: tumor imaging and tumor-killing in a single nanoparticle

-In collaboration with chemists, Drs.
-Harry Gray and Zeev Gross, and imaging expert, Dr. Daniel Farkas, Dr. Medina-Kauwe has demonstrated that HerPBK10 can be combined with corrole molecules, forming nanoparticles capable of simultaneous tumor-detection and treatment.
+In collaboration with chemists, Harry Gray, PhD and Zeev Gross, PhD, and imaging expert, Daniel Farkas, PhD, Medina-Kauwe has demonstrated that HerPBK10 can be combined with corrole molecules, forming nanoparticles capable of simultaneous tumor-detection and treatment.
 While HerPBK10 facilitates tumor targeting and cell membrane penetration, the attached corrole molecule enables detection and cytotoxicity.
-The Medina-Kauwe lab’s studies show that sulfonated, water-soluble corroles require delivery into the cell interior to induce tumor cell toxicity, and are incapable of penetrating through the cell membrane and entering into the cell without facilitation by a membrane-penetrating protein, such as HerPBK10.
+The lab’s studies show that sulfonated, water-soluble corroles require delivery into the cell interior to induce tumor cell toxicity, and are incapable of penetrating through the cell membrane and entering into the cell without facilitation by a membrane-penetrating protein, such as HerPBK10.
 HerPBK10-mediated delivery of a water-soluble corrole containing a gallium (Ga) metal ion (resulting in the complex, HerGa) can emit an intense red fluorescence to track tumor-targeting while selectively killing HER2+ tumors.
 Tumor cell killing by HerGa can be further augmented by irradiation with light, which causes excitation of the corrole molecule and release of cell-damaging free radicals.
-The most recent preliminary studies in the Medina-Kauwe lab have indicated that HerGa can eliminate tumor cells that have become resistant to Herceptin®, suggesting a promising strategy for eradicating drug-resistant HER2+ tumors.
+The most recent preliminary studies, in the Medina-Kauwe Laboratory, have indicated that HerGa can eliminate tumor cells that have become resistant to Herceptin®, suggesting a promising strategy for eradicating drug-resistant HER2+ tumors.

 |Summary of HerGa assembly, therapeutic treatment, and imaging.|